Jules-Henri Desfourneaux: Chief executioner

-Due to the public revelry around the jail (cafes were given an all-night licence extension, wine flowed and jazz blared on radios) and the filmed evidence, Wedimann's execution was largely responsible for Prime Minister Èdouard Daladier's decision on 24 June to hold all future executions behind closed doors.
+Due to the public revelry around the jail (cafes were given an all-night licence extension, wine flowed and jazz blared on radios) and the filmed evidence, Weidmann's execution was largely responsible for Prime Minister Èdouard Daladier's decision on 24 June to hold all future executions behind closed doors.
 The first privately held execution was on 19 July in Saint-Brieuc, beheading 35-year-old Jean-François Dehaene, who killed his 30-year-old wife Alice Sorel and her 60-year-old father Victor during a divorce hearing.

 Executioner under Vichy government

 Desfourneaux was involved in further controversy during World War II when required by the Vichy Government to execute communists and members of the French Resistance, notably French partisan leader Marcel Langer, which led to the resignation of his assistants, André Obrecht and the Martin brothers, Georges and Robert.
 He was also responsible for the first guillotining of women since the 19th century, executing five, starting with Élisabeth Lamouly on 8 January 1941.
-He also executed abortionists, most famously Marie-Louise Giraud on 30 July 1943, and Giraud's colleague Désiré Piogé on 22 October 1943.
+He also executed two abortionists, most famously Marie-Louise Giraud on 30 July 1943, and Giraud's colleague Désiré Piogé on 22 October 1943.

 He executed at least 19 people for being accused communists, but records between 1944 and 1945 are largely unavailable.
 On 30 April 1944, he performed his last executions on behalf of the Nazi government, beheading nine men accused of being communists.
 Since transport lines came under increased attacks by partisans, which hampered the shipment of the guillotine, the executions were done by firing squad through German troops beginning June 1944.